Apricot Blueberry Creamsicles! 6 ingredients, healthy, delicious, dairy-free and perfect for summer!

 You know a recipe is stupidly easy when I struggle to take enough pictures for a blog post because there aren’t many steps!
 What I used for these delectable frozen treats: one bowl, a couple of measuring vessels, a spoon, a knife, and popsicle molds.
 Pair that with 6 ingredients, and you have something that you can whip up in no time at all!

-Other pluses: fairly high in protein and calcium, from Silk’s Plain Dairy-free Yogurt (sign up for discounts here!), and uses fresh Summer produce!
+Other pluses: fairly high in protein and calcium, from the non-dairy yogurt, and uses fresh Summer produce!
 Though, you could easily customize it depending on the season.
 You could also use the vanilla yogurt for even more of a creamsicle-vibe, though you won’t need as much maple syrup.
-With these monthly posts, I can honestly say this is my favorite non-dairy yogurt on the market!
-You can see where to find Silk products using their store locator.

 Now, make this recipe, eat it for breakfast (as I have) and enjoy your week!
 I’m going to get back to cranking out photo projects and planning this book tour. 😉